-QUEEN MARY, Cunard Line, 1936 SOLD OUT.
-Email for waiting list placement before new re-issue and
+QUEEN MARY, Cunard Line, 1936 SOLD OUT - email for new re-issue waiting list placement.

 beautiful model of Queen Mary liner is thoroughly researched and expertly designed to exact hull lines and architectural